catscarlet/makeiso-kuroko/README.md

 1. Modify the GLOBAL VARIABLE
 2. Copy addtional files you want to install after the system installation to PAYLOAD_PATH.
 Write a install.sh as the install script.
-3. Run makeiso3.sh to generate iso-file.
+3. Run makeiso.sh to generate iso file.

 ### GLOBAL VARIABLE